How to study Inter Law Effectively | ABC Analysis | Past exams trend | Important

 Which questions to attempt first

-Indian Contract act / negotiable / other questions should be attempting in last 60 to 70 minutes.
+Indian Contract Act/negotiable/other questions should be attempted in the last 60 to 70 minutes.

-First part is write heading – Mention name of the section and its number if you are sure
+First part is write heading – Mention the name of the section and its number if you are sure.

 Third part – Facts of the case and analysis, here you can use your own language

-Fourth part – Conclusion with reference and reason are required.
-Mostly student end up by giving the decision but not cover reason behind it.
-Shortly cover reason in 2-3 lines.
+Fourth part – Conclusion with reference and reasoning required.
+Mostly, students end up making the decision, but do not cover the reason behind it.
+Shortly cover the reason in 2-3 lines.

 Important Questions/Amendments